sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 using static SCFirstOrderLogic.SentenceCreation.OperableSentenceFactory; // ..for OperablePredicate and single-letter VariableDeclarations using Action = SCClassicalPlanning.Action; // Unfortunate clash with System.Action.
 I'd rather not rename, but.. we'll see

-// The library uses SCFirstOrderLogic for its first-order logic model.
-// It is recommended to create vars/fields/properties for your Constants, and helper methods
-// for your Predicates.
-Note that we're using OperablePredicate here.
-Its not required, but
-// makes everything nice and succinct because it means we can use & and !.
-See SCFirstOrderLogic
-// docs for more on this.
+// First, we need to create all the elements of the domain

+// Our domain refers to a single constant term - the table on which our blocks are placed:
 Constant Table = new(nameof(Table));

+// Our domain defines four predicates (facts about zero or more objects that can either hold true or not):
+// As mentioned in the user guide for SCFirstOrderLogic, creating helper methods for your predicates is highly recommended.
+// Note that we're using OperablePredicate here.
+Its not required, but makes everything nice and succinct because it
+// means we can use & and ! to combine them.
+See SCFirstOrderLogic docs for details.
 OperablePredicate On(Term above, Term below) => new Predicate(nameof(On), above, below);
 OperablePredicate Block(Term block) => new Predicate(nameof(Block), block);
 OperablePredicate Clear(Term surface) => new Predicate(nameof(Clear), surface);
 OperablePredicate Equal(Term x, Term y) => new Predicate(nameof(Equal), x, y);

-// Helper methods for your Actions is a matter of taste.
-Instantiating them directly once to pass to the domain object ctor
+// Now our first action.
+The MoveToBlock action moves a block from its current location to on top of a block.
+// Note that we only invoke this method in one place - in the domain ctor call below, meaning you might be
-// (see below) would work just as well (that's the only place this method is likely to be called).
-I find that this approach
+// inclined just to instantiate an action object directly here instead.
+I find that this approach makes things
-// gives a decent level of clarity on the terms included in the action, without being overly verbose.
+// nice and readable though - feel free to experiment if you disagree.
-Action Move(Term block, Term from, Term toBlock) => new Action(
+Action MoveToBlock(Term block, Term from, Term toBlock) => new Action(
-    identifier: nameof(Move),
+    identifier: nameof(MoveToBlock),
     precondition: new(
         On(block, from)
         & Clear(block)